 Michael Naimark is a media artist and researcher who often explores "place representation" and its impact on culture.
-He has served as faculty in the USC School
+He has recently served as faculty in the USC School

 of Cinematic Arts' Interactive